EPCCed/2023-12-07_ARCHER2PackageIntro_Online/_episodes/02-system-overview.md

 > ## Restoring data from backups
 > The home file systems are fully backed up.
 Full snapshots are taken weekly (for each of the
 > past two weeks), daily (for each of the past two days) and hourly (for each of the last
 > 6 hours).
-You can access the snapshots at the `/home1/.snapshot`, `/home2/.snapshot`,
+You can access the snapshots at the `.snapshot` directory in any directory on
-> `/home3/.snapshot` and `/home4/.snapshot` directories depending on which of the file systems
+> the home file systems.
-> you have your home directories on.
-You can find out which file system your home directory
-> is on with the command:
-> ```
-> readlink -f $HOME
 > ```
 {: .callout}